VitalyGryaznov/api_exercise/README.md

 Request URI:	https://jsonplaceholder.typicode.com/posts
 Body:
 {
-?any_key?: ?any_value?
+"any_key": "any_value"
 }
-Expected: no ??any_key? in response body
+Expected: no "any_key" in response body
 Actual: response body
 {
 "some_key": "some_value",